lorenvtvss/Digital_Tools_for_Finance/README.md

 ### Reproducibility Remarks:
-Unfortunately the creation of a container did not work as planned.
-Hence the usage of docker is not possible.
+Unfortunately the creation of a docker container doesn't not work as planned.
+Hence the usage of the docker image is not possible.

 main.ipnby has to be run from a jupyter notebook.\
 To be able launch the application, the package "voila" must be installed manually, since otherwise docker would have handled this.\